cscart/docs/designer_guide/templates.rst

 	*	Connection of the *meta.tpl* file.
 	*	Connection of the *common/styles.tpl* file.
 	*	Connection of the *common/scripts.tpl* file.
-	*	Connection of Visual editor, demo panel, translate and template mode, if they are active.
+	*	Connection of Theme Editor, demo panel, translate and template mode, if they are active.

 *	The *meta.tpl* file - site meta information: description, keywords, viewport, etc.